Unofficial guide to weddings at York Registry Office

 Can I get married at York Registry Office if I'm not local?

-Yes – you can get married at any registry office you want!
+Yes – you can get married at any registry office you want (if you live in England)!
 You certainly don’t have to get married at your local registry office.
-However, you will need to go to your local registry office to “give notice” that you wish to mary.
+However, you will need to go to your local registry office to “give notice” that you wish to marry.
 This must be done at least 28 days before your wedding (though if you leave it that late the registry office may be booked up), then once you have been given authority to marry, you can do it in any registry office, or approved premises, anywhere in the UK!

 Example.

-You live in Birmingham but want a destination wedding in York.
+You want a destination wedding in York, but live in Birmingham.

 - Make an appointment at your local registry office in Birmingham